A collaboration between a scholar and an artist that deciphers the myth from the myth to modern society

 The presence of scholars who collect Yamaguchi myths is also important.

 Wakae, of course.
-The works on display this time are translations of the "now" era, and after millennia work of another aspect may be born again.
-I once again felt that collaboration between the learner and the artist is really great.
+The works on display this time are translations of the “now” era, and after millennia work of another aspect may be born again.
+I thought once again that collaboration between the learner and the artist is really great.

 : # 0000 ff; "> Essays and Selection Myths Minéke Sipper